 In this painting Figure at the Window, at first glance it does not seem like a Dali painting.
 The figurative approach has a classical realism feel and an Andrew Wyeth style of American realist expressed with Monochromatic colors.
 The Window with its stark contrasts and lonely figure all play into American realism.

 What was Dali thinking?
 What does this painting mean?

-Person at the Window is a painting of a dark haired woman standing and leaning against a window seal as she is looking out an open window to a bay.
+Figure at the Window is a painting of a dark-haired woman standing and leaning against a window seal as she is looking out an open window to a bay.
 The landscape behind the window is the bay of Cadaqués, where Dali used to stay in the summer.
 The focal point of the picture is on the back of the woman, not what she is looking at.
 Her dress is minimized and chaste.
 Simple, non-assuming and relaxed.

 This woman is Ana Maria his sister three years younger with whom he was close with, particularly after the death of their mother.
 Ana Maria was his only female model until Gala replaced her in 1929.

 However the closeness did not last!
 Dali got mad and retribution followed.

 True Dali Style